 In 1991, under the auspices of the Arthur Miller Centre, the autumn Literary Festival was inaugurated with a line-up including Arthur Miller, Doris Lessing, Gore Vidal, Salman Rushdie and William Styron.
 The accompanying spring Literary Festival was launched in 1993, and it has remained the pattern that both these series feature a programme of hugely popular events open to the general public and headlined by authors of the stature of Martin Amis, Margaret Atwood, Carol Ann Duffy, Richard Ford, John Fowles, William Golding, Seamus Heaney, Ted Hughes, Kazuo Ishiguro, Doris Lessing, Mario Vargas Llosa, Norman Mailer, Ian McEwan (pictured), Toni Morrison, Iris Murdoch, Les Murray, Harold Pinter, Salman Rushdie, Muriel Spark and Jeanette Winterson, to name but some.
 Many of the authors now hold private, informal meetings with our MA students before going on stage.

 Through the generosity of its benefactors, the School of Literature, Drama and Creative Writing currently hosts four writing fellowships.
 The annual David TK Wong Fellowship has been offered since 1998, and the Charles Pick Fellowship since 2002.
 Both have benefitted new and established authors such as Wendy Law-Yone, Rattawut Lapcharoensap, Nam Le, Brian Chikwava and Luke Williams.
 Under the auspices of the Royal Literary Fund's Fellowship scheme UEA has been host since 2000 to a host to writers and translators such as Raffaella Barker, Nick Caistor, Stephen Foster, Lakshmi Holmstrom and Clive Sinclair.
 In 2013 the university became host to the Etisalat Fellowship, a four-month fellowship at UEA sponsored by the international telecommunications company Etisalat and awarded to the winner of the pan-African Etisalat Prize for Literature.
 The inaugural Fellow was Yewande Omotoso (pictured), the author of Bom Boy.
+In 2017 the Fellowship was renamed the 9mobile Fellowship.

 Between 1972 and 2010 the university also hosted a Writing Fellowship awarded annually to a writer of established reputation and supported with funding from the Arts Council, which attracted writers as notable as Derek Mahon, David Lodge, Maggie Gee, Adam Mars Jones, Paul Muldoon and Bernadine Evaristo.
 In addition, various occasional Writing Fellows have been appointed by the School, including Nancy Lee as the Canadian Writing Fellow and Helon Habila as the African Writing Fellow.
 The Australian writers and academics Catherine Cole, Jennifer Webb and Kevin Brophy have in recent years joined us as Visiting Teaching Fellows.